-The following table forms the core of this EMP for the construction and operational phases of the development.
-This table should be used as a checklist on site, especially during the construction phase.
-Compliance with this EMP must be audited monthly during the construction phase and once immediately following completion of construction.
-This must be followed up with annual audits for a period of two years during the operational phase.
+The following table forms the core of this EMP for the pre decommissioning, decommissioning and post decommissioning phases.
+This table should be used as a checklist on site, especially during the site closure phase.
+Compliance with this EMP must be audited monthly during the decommissioning phase and once immediately following completion of the decommissioning.
+This must be followed up with annual audits for a period of two years during post decommissioning.